MaxPuig/garlic-wallet-lite/README.md

 You can do this by running [this file](./consolidate.js) in node.js.
 The instructions are written in the comments inside the file.

 ## Self-Host
-If you want to use a different explorer than the one provided by the app, you can host your own explorer.
+If you want to use a different explorer than the one provided by the app, you can host your own.
 Here's an [example](./self_host.js).